eduardo-kt/HowardBandy/bandy2014.md

 ## Introduction
 There are two approaches to trading system development:
 * **Indicator-based:** compute an indicator, then observe price changes that follow.
-* **Machine learning:** observe a notable price change, then identify patterns that precede.{ref}'target'
+* **Machine learning:** observe a notable price change, then identify patterns that precede.

-There are two modeling processes involved in trading system development:
-* **Developing the trading system:** it is developing the rules, identifying the patterns, analyzing the trades found in historical data, and validating the system.
-* **Managing trading:** that is deciding whether the system is working or broken, and what size position is best for the next trade.
+The purpose of the model is to accept time series data that represent trades, proces that data searching for patterns that precede profitable trading opportunities, learn those patterns, and issue orders to buy, sell, short, and cover in response to live real-time or end-of-day data.

+> The quality of the model is judge by its usefulness in live trading.

+The two approaches share a considerable amount.
+From the perspective of trading management, there is no difference.

 > _Developing or discovering high quality models is difficult.
 The markets are nearly efficient.
+The barriers to entry are low.
 Everyone is looking for the same profitables trades.
 Every profitable trade removes some of the inefficiency the system was designed to find._

+## Two Processes to be Modeled

+There are two modeling processes involved in trading system development:
+* **Developing the trading system:** it is developing the rules, identifying the patterns, analyzing the trades found in historical data, and validating the system.
+* **Managing trading:** that is deciding whether the system is working or broken, and what size position is best for the next trade.

 ## Aspects of Trading System Model Development
 ### Goal
 The goal of the model - its sole purpose - is to identify profitable trades.
 Nothing else.

+We definitely need to simplify.
+We began quantifying our own risk tolerance and quantifying the risk inherent in a data series.
+The simplifications allow us to work with a limited pool of data series that we know to have reasonable risk and profit potential.
+But while the number of data series is reduced to a reasonable size, the number of possible models remains nearly uncountable.
+Simplifications may help limit the scope of the development problem, but they do not address the central questions:
+* Are we finding the best models?
+* Are the signals predictive?
+* What performance can be reasonably expected in the future?
+* Are metrics of system health available?

 ### Pattern Recognition
 Every series of trade prices is a combination of signals and noise.
+The signal portion of the data contains the patterns our model is designed to recognize.
+As seen by our model, everything that is not signal is noise - even if it contains profitable signals that could be identified by some other model.

+> If it is easy to pick the signals out of the surrounding noise, we say there is a <span style="color: sienna; font-size:20px">high signal-to-noise ratio</span>.

+The stronger the signal-to-noise ratio, the easier it is to identify the patterns, and the more profitable the trades.
+We are looking for non-stationary, weak signals in a noisy background (read _Signal and the Noise_, by Nate Silver).

 ### Data
 When daily data, often described as end-of-day data, is being used, one bar represents the trades made for an entire day.
+A daily data bar typically has four prices - OHLC.
 ### Trend Following
 No matter which entry technique is used, no matter which patterns are found to be predictive, the trades sought are always trend following.
 To be profitable, the price at which the position is sold must be higher than the price at which it is bought.
 ### Indicators
 Indicators can be based on anything.
 They are most useful when they have significant events, such as crossing or bottoms.
 ### Entries and Exits

-A useful development practice is:
+> My preference is fro trades that <span style="font-size:20px; color:sienna">occur frequently and hold one to three days.</span> You may be for something different.
+Whatever it is, a useful development practice is:
 1. Identify the best entry point.
 2. Identify he best exit point.
 3. Evaluate the risk.